LukasSchaefer/linux_dotfiles/README.md

 - ranger
 - keyboard setup (with Chinese)

-The i3 and X-resources setup is based on [Manjaro i3](https://manjaro.org/download/community/i3/).
+The i3 and X-resources setup is loosely based on [Manjaro i3](https://manjaro.org/download/community/i3/).
 Note that this is a community provided edition!

 My zsh setup is based on [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh).

 Additionally this includes some small scripts based on python, zsh and bash as well as some wallpapers

+### Snippet for Backlight script setup

 ```
 # find Identifier with `xrandr --verbose | head`